Research: Video games, virtual reality, augmented reality, social media, entertainment media,

 presented nearly 200 different works at regional, national, and international conferences,

-He was the editor of Communication Research Reports from 2017 to 2019, and is an associate editor with the Journal of Media Psychology.
+He was the editor of Communication Research Reports from 2017 to 2019.
+He is the current editor of Journal of Media Psychology and an associate editor of Technology, Mind, and Behavior.
 Nick has taught courses in the US, Germany, and Taiwan.
-In Spring 2020, he has been awarded a J. William Fulbright grant to teach at the National Chengchi University in Taipei, while conducting augmented and virtual reality research in their Media Psychology Lab.
+In Spring 2020, he was awarded a J. William Fulbright grant to teach at the National Chengchi University in Taipei, while conducting augmented and virtual reality research in their Media Psychology Lab.
 Prior to his academic career, Nick was a journalist in St. Louis, where he covered high school and college sports, before helping found regional news coverage in Missouri, Illinois, and Michigan with Courthouse News Service.
 He also worked briefly in public relations, and was a registered lobbyist in Missouri.

 Dr. Bowman's research broadly considers the cognitive, emotional, physical, and social demands of interactive media, so that we can better understand (a) human motivations to engage interactive media and (b) the effects of that usage on myriad dimensions.